EzioTheDeadPoet/SME-FT-/README.md

 ### **What is included in this List ?**

-- This list has 3 playable profiles:
-   1. For people that want to use FNIS.
-   2. For people that want to use Nemesis.
-   3. For people who do not want to use either of them.

 - This list contains these of 4 categories:

    1. **Tools** (Accessible over the run menu and the shortcuts)